groupvine/gv-doc/membership/emailactions.md

   blank for unmoderated.
 * **membersSend** - Optional column, set to 'x' to allow group members to send blank for unmoderated.
+* **membersApply** - Optional column, set to 'x' to require new group members to apply and be admitted by an Admin.
+Note: sub-groups can potentially have a more (but not less) restrictive policy here, though not currently, this flag is only meaningful at the account level (top-level group).
 * **imgFilename** - Optional column to provid an URL to an image file for the group logo.